 The College is required to complete the annual Finance Record for the ESFA.
 The Finance Record produces a financial health grading.
-The grade for 2020/21 was confirmed as 'Requires Improvement' by the ESFA.
-The financial results for the year also indicate a financial health grade of 'Requires Improvement'.
-It is anticipated that the College will also have a financial health grade of 'Requires Improvement' in 2022/23.
+The grade for 2021/22 was confirmed as 'Requires Improvement' by the ESFA.
+The financial results for 2022/23 also indicate a financial health grade of 'Requires Improvement'.
+It is anticipated that the College will also have a financial health grade of 'Requires Improvement' in 2023/24.